 Companies may opt out of DIY content because:

-- Requires access to a course authoring tool or software, which allows for more interactive content elements and better tracking.
+• Requires access to a course authoring tool or software, which allows for more interactive content elements and better tracking.

-Custom content is an umbrella term that covers any eLearning content that has been created and modified for your company’s specific use.
+Custom content is an umbrella term that covers any training content that has been created and modified for your company’s specific use.
 In this case, we’ll be referring to custom content for personalized learning and training that is outsourced.

 Advantages

-- You require customized courses that are built to fulfill your specific needs and wants.
-This can include content that is only relevant to your organization or content that is created based on your branded look, feel and tone.
+• You require customized courses that are built to fulfill your specific needs and wants.
+This can include content that is only relevant to your organization or content that is created based on your branded look, feel, and tone.

-- When you commission custom content, you typically own that license completely.
+• When you commission custom content, you typically own that license completely.
 This way you avoid the long-term content management that comes with off-the-shelf content.

 Disadvantages